CQCL/hugr/specification/hugr.md

   - We *could* parse a CFG into a DSG with only Conditional-nodes and TailLoop-nodes by introducing extra variables, as per [Google paper](https://dl.acm.org/doi/pdf/10.1145/2693261), and then expect LLVM to remove those extra variables later.
-However that’s a significant amount of analysis and transformation, which is undesirable for using the HUGR as a common interchange format (e.g.
+However that's a significant amount of analysis and transformation, which is undesirable for using the HUGR as a common interchange format (e.g.
     QIR → HUGR → LLVM) when little optimization is being done (perhaps no cross-basic-block optimization).
-  - It’s possible that maintaining support for CFGs-nodes may become a burden, i.e. if we find we are not using CFGs much.
+  - It's possible that maintaining support for CFGs-nodes may become a burden, i.e. if we find we are not using CFGs much.
 However, I believe that this burden can be kept acceptably low if we are willing to drop support for rewriting across basic block boundaries,